 - And speaking of blood oranges — They too can create shades of pinks.

-Not only do I love the pink color the berries give these Valentine’s Day Raspberry Chocolate Cookies, but the flavor is strong.
+Not only do I love the pink color the berries give these Valentine’s Day Raspberry Chocolate Chip Cookies, but the flavor is strong.
 You will know these naturally pink cookies are made from raspberries the minute you bite into them.

 I also think the tiny bits or red are a perfect touch.